 This is not some generic financial/life advice site written by Boomers – “save every penny, don’t eat out or go on holidays, and buy bonds and the Vanguard index”.
 Nope.

 I am a Millennial who has chosen to live a global lifestyle rather than being confined to the same place and the same social circle.

-I grew up in Canada, went to university where they taught me (like everyone else) nothing useful about real life matters such as personal finance.
+I grew up in Canada, went to university where they taught me nothing useful about real life matters such as personal finance.

-My travels opened my eyes to the world and how various areas of life works, and I started learning everything about personal finance, investing, business, geoarbitrage, and social dynamics.
+My travels opened my eyes to the world and how various aspects of life work, and I started learning everything about personal finance, investing, business, geoarbitrage, and social dynamics.

 My motto is: live and let live.
-Every man (and woman) yearns for freedom and having choices in life.
+Every man yearns for freedom and having choices in life.
 No man wants to live as a slave, whether literally or metaphorically.

 We are born into a random place on Earth and our choices are often limited by our upbringing, social class, and geographic location.
 I didn’t like those limitations and I wanted to choose what my life looks like.

-I did my schooling and got my first job in Alberta, Canada, working 8-to-5 in a big corporation with daily commute.
-My salary was above average for a first “real job”, however I despised the rigid and institutional work environment but more so, the extreme cold weather and mundane way of life in the city I lived.
+After graduating from university I got my first job in a frozen cold city in Canada, working 8-to-5 in a big corporation with daily commute.
+My salary was above average for a first real job, however I despised the rigid and institutional work environment but more so, the extreme cold weather and mundane way of life in the place I lived.

-So, for two years while living there, all I could think of was finding a way to leave and move elsewhere.
+So, for the two years while living there, all I could think of was finding a way to move my life elsewhere.

 Eventually that day arrived – after working there for exactly 2 years, doing lots of research online and scraping together $20k in savings, I quit my job and flew on a one-way ticket to Asia.